Skyscanner/backpack-android/CONTRIBUTING.md

 ```
 git commit --allow-empty -m "Record snapshots" && git push
 ```

+> Note: Please wait until all snapshots are updated before pushing any further changes as they'll cancel the updates.

 Since CI run cannot trigger CI checks again, you need to commit something after the snapshots have been generated to trigger the CI check.

 If you don't have any pending changes, you can use an empty commit again to trigger the CI: